 Interest on all CDs is compounded daily, and you can renew the accounts when they mature.
 With Ally’s 10-day best-rate guarantee, you can get the best rate for your balance and term if you fund your CD within 10 days of your opening date and the rate rises during that period.

-For high-yield CDs, terms range from three months to five years, at rates from 0.15% APY to 0.80% APY.
-Raise Your Rate CDs come in two- and four-year terms, with an APY of 0.55% for both terms.
-You can increase the rate once during the two-year term and twice during the four-year term.
+For high-yield CDs, terms range from three months to five years, at rates ranging from APY to APY.
+Raise Your Rate CDs come in two- and four-year terms, with an option to increase the rate once during the two-year term and twice during the four-year term.